From Iran to Europe: How did I travel to 6 countries under $1,800?

 So Iran it was, and I grew excited about the in-between countries seated in the Caucasus region that I could travel to via an overland journey such as Armenia and Georgia.

-Tickets to Europe from Georgia were dirt cheap and because it was December, I thought it would be smart to book an advance ticket from Tbilisi, Georgia to Madrid, Spain and guess what, it was priced at 100euros (RM 450) for a 10 hour flight with Pegasus Airlines.
-This was great on so many levels!
+Tickets to Europe from Georgia were dirt cheap and because it was December, I thought it would be wise to book an advance ticket from Tbilisi, Georgia to Madrid, Spain and rightly so, it was priced at 100euros (RM 450) for a 10 hour flight with Pegasus Airlines.

-Since flight tickets were sorted for the first leg of the trip, let me break it down to you what was the best way to travel from one country to another.
+Since flight tickets were sorted for the first leg of the trip, let me break it down to you what was the best way to travel overland on adventure from Asia to the Caucasus, and Europe.

 Metro stations comprising of five lines.
 A return ticket costs around 11,000 rials / $0.3 cents